A combination of factors is spreading suffering across the region. Oxfam is working with partners to alleviate hunger and push for solutions.

 One of the millions needing aid is Dagmawit (name changed for security reasons), a 35-year-old mother of three children, who left her home in Amhara during fighting in September.
 "We fled from our town to save our lives and the lives of our children," she says.
 "I don’t know if my husband escaped, which direction he may have gone, or where he is now.
 I followed other people who were fleeing the gun battle.
 Thank God we arrived here safe."

 She found temporary safety in a center for displaced people in Ednat, where Oxfam is working with the Organization for Rehabilitation and Development in Amhara (ORDA) to provide water and sanitation supplies, and cash to help displaced people purchase essentials in the local market.

 Oxfam and ORDA’s joint response has reached more than 6,000 people with cash, water and safe sanitation, and hygiene kits.
 Together, we have constructed latrines, bathing facilities, and clean water distribution points.

 Oxfam is also working with organizations in the Tigray and Afar regions, providing water and sanitation, as well as cash, where possible.
 In the next year, Oxfam and partners plan to assist 750,000 people with emergency food packages, livelihoods assistance, clean water, sanitation, and hygiene kits.

 More than half of the people affected by the fighting in northern Ethiopia are women, and 48 per cent are children.
 To date, Oxfam has reached more than 105,000 people across the three regions affected by the conflict in northern Ethiopia.

-How is Oxfam Supporting the People of Ethiopia
+How Oxfam Supports the People of Ethiopia

 Oxfam’s program in Ethiopia is also engaged in a long-term response to ongoing drought in the southern Somali region, where we are planning to help 180,000 people with clean water and sanitation and livelihood support for farmers and herders affected by conflict and drought.